MDRC’s Focus on Diversity, Equity, and Inclusion: From Commitment to Action

 MDRC is committed to conducting rigorous research about what works to improve policy and practice, as well as learning how and why programs and policies make a difference.
 Our commitment to rigor extends to all our work — from impact analysis, to research-practitioner partnerships, to implementation research, to leveraging big data and human-centered design approaches.
 MDRC is committed to engaging in research partnerships that result in mutual learning so that practitioners and policymakers have the capacity to pursue learning agendas in their own contexts and sustain the impacts of promising solutions.

-Equity Work Group: In 2020, MDRC received foundation funding to establish the Equity Work Group (EWG), which is charged with developing guidance to help our researchers make progress in applying principles of culturally responsive evaluation in our work.
-The EWG is exploring:
+Equity Collaborative: In 2020, MDRC received foundation funding to establish the Equity Collaborative, which is charged with developing guidance to help our researchers make progress in applying principles of culturally responsive evaluation in our work.
+The Equity Collaborative is exploring:

 - ways to contextualize, interpret, and write about our findings given structural barriers or systemic racism that may be present